The Hard Truth About Moving Your Parents Into Assisted Living

 There are a lot of aspects of adulthood that no one ever prepares us for.
 But for me personally, few of them were as difficult to navigate as moving my parents into assisted living.

-As I’ve reflected on this challenging transition, I thought it might be beneficial to share my experience here in blog post.
-I hope the advice I have to offer (all based on things I wish someone had told me before I went through this process) is useful to you, or that, at the very least, it reassures you that you’re not alone.
+As I’ve reflected on this challenging transition, I thought it might be beneficial to share my experience in a blog post.
+I hope the advice I have to offer (all based on things I wish someone had told me before I went through this process) is useful to you or that, at the very least, it reassures you that you’re not alone.

-A little over 7 years ago now, my siblings and I took our parents to tour an assisted living community for the first time, and I don’t think I’ll ever forget that day.
+A little over seven years ago, my siblings and I took our parents to tour an assisted living community for the first time, and I don’t think I’ll ever forget that day.
 We were all trying so hard to “put on a happy face” about this next step, but you could have cut the tension with a knife.

 My mom was trying to keep up her usual sunny outlook and disposition, whereas my dad parked himself in a chair in the lobby and refused to move for some time.
 (My dad passed away 4 years ago, so we laugh about this now, but at the time it was anything but funny.)